-- Off-street parking shall be available at the employee's residence. - Vehicles shall be locked when not occupied or attended. - e) Accessories or Modifications f) Toll Road Usage
+- Off-street parking shall be available at the employee's residence. - Vehicles shall be locked when not occupied or attended.

+e) Accessories or Modifications

 No modifications., additions or deletions of any equipment or accessories shall be made to department vehicles without the written permission of the General manager.